 Are you unsure of what to include in your résumé?
 A resume should be thorough, but concise.
 You want to showcase your talents and qualifications, but without including so much information that an employer becomes overwhelmed and tosses it in the trash.
 Yes, some résumés go directly into the trash!

-Our Job Placement Specialist, Dara Patterson, is a Certified Professional Résumé Writer (CPRW) who has crafted hundreds of résumés for students and graduates.
-He is more than happy to help you create a résumé worthy of an interview.
+Our Job Placement Specialist, Dara Patterson, has crafted several résumés for students and graduates.
+She is more than happy to help you create a résumé worthy of an interview.

 The thought of a job interview can make even the most confident individual uneasy.
 Though interviews may be nerve-racking, they are a necessary step along the path to employment.